grange85/ahfow-www/_posts/2024-06-11-get-the-rsd-l-avventura-from-dean-wareham-s-shop.md

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/dean-and-britta-lavventura-rsd2024.jpg" "L'Avventura (deluxe) - Dean & Britta" %}

 Head over to Dean's website and [grab yourself a copy](https://deanwareham.com/product/992679) before it's too late.
-He did also have some copies of teh Back Numbers reissue but looks like you might already be too late for that.
+He did also have some copies of the Back Numbers reissue but looks like you might already be too late for that.